fnbar0/fnbar-scoreboard/README.md

 - Configurable.
 - Admin tags.
 - Custom tags.
 - Displaying text on players that use scoreboard.
+- `/ToggleAdminTag` This command allows admins to toggle their admin tag.
+When activated, the admin's group will be displayed as "user" instead of their real admin group.

 ## Dependencies
 - [ox_lib](https://github.com/overextended/ox_lib)